algosup/2024-2025-project-2-serious-game-team-3/documents/Management/Weekly Reports/week-1.md

 ## Overview

 The week began with the presentation of the 7-week project, which focuses on creating a serious game.
-We engaged in a conversation with the teacher to understand the expectations and requirements for the project.
+We had a conversation with the teacher to understand the expectations and requirements for the project.

 ## Goals